portsoc/hangman-in-branches/README.md

 The `svr.js` at this point is very large and contains a lot of functionality.
 We are going to separate the game's logic from the server logic and place it in a new module called `game.js`.

+You will find that `gamesInPlay`, `words`, `createGame`, `guessLetter` and `calculateScore` are located in the `game.js` module (alongside their dependencies).
-The server is now just handling requests and calling the game module to generate responses.
+The `svr.js` is just handling requests and calling `game.js` to generate responses.
+It is always a good idea to maintain this separation between your application's logic and the actual server.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).